ZeitOnline/app-cache-deployment/README.md

 ## Development

 Edit VCL in `components/varnish` and the tests in `components/varnishtest/tests`.
-You might want to use fswatch to run `bin/test` whenever you edit a component file: `fswatch ./components | bin/test`.
-(Don't watch the whole app-cache directory, since the work directory might change, which leads to an infinite loop.
+You might want to use fswatch to run `bin/test` whenever you edit a component file: `fswatch -o ./components | xargs -n1 ./bin/test`.
+Don't  watch the whole app-cache directory, since the work directory might change, which leads to an infinite loop.
 Took me a couple minutes to figure that one out.)

 ## ToDo: Cookbooks